Senpai2198/Graphics-Cards-Finder/README.md

 **Spyder software** available in the [**Anaconda Navigator**](https://www.anaconda.com/).

 The database source can be found [here](https://www.techpowerup.com/gpu-specs/).
-I have to tweak *a bit* the .csv file in the Excel to make sure the data is easy to read by the program and convert certain columns format from *object* to *int64*.
+I have to tweak *a bit* the .csv file in the Excel to make sure the data is easy to read by the program and to convert certain columns format from *object* to *int64*.
 Important since I cannot filter both *string* and *integer* in a column without accidentally removing an entire rows during the filter process.